howlingpan/code-dot-org/docs/pdf-lesson-plan-generation.md

 # Lesson plan generation

-On the staging.code.org server, lesson plan PDFs are generated from certain folders.
+On the staging.letron.vip server, lesson plan PDFs are generated from certain folders.

 The typical build cycle is: